 We would be all alone in this world with nothing to call a friend.

 We take our daily rest each night.
 And we will wake each morning ready to tackle the day anew.
-Not only ready, but enthused for yet another walk, another treat, another afternoon of rolling on the carpet.
+Not only ready, but panting with excitement for yet another walk, another treat, another afternoon of rolling on the carpet.

-Thus does the existence of time itself prove the love of the sphinx.
+Thus does the existence of time itself prove the love of the humans.

 Thus is the depth of joy with which they love us.